-BeyondAutism is governed by a Board of Trustees consisting of individuals who contribute a wide range of expertise and experience to the charity.
+BeyondAutism is governed by a Board of Trustees who contribute a wide range of expertise and experience to the charity.
 The Board meet four times a year and are responsible for strategic development and ensuring the smooth running of the charity.

-Andy Lusk retired in 2013 from his position as Director of Autism Services at Ambitious about Autism, having worked for Scope as Education Director, Children’s Services Director and Executive Director before that.
-He has worked in adult psychiatry, learning disability services, adoption and fostering, wider children’s services, as a Head of School, as a lecturer, in SEND and the Courts since qualifying in 1975.
+Andy Lusk retired in 2013 from his position as Director of Autism Services at Ambitious about Autism.
+Previously he worked for Scope as Education Director, Children’s Services Director and Executive Director.
+He worked in adult psychiatry, learning disability services, adoption and fostering, wider children’s services, as a Head of School, as a lecturer, in SEND and the Courts since qualifying in 1975.
 Now he practices through his consulting company, most of which involves advising organisations on services development, safeguarding and SEND.
 He joined the BeyondAutism Board in April 2015.